 Over the next twelve months we may require additional funding if, for instance, we experience losses.
-In Q3 and Q4 2010 we enjoyed profits, but in Q1 2011 we experienced losses.
-We currently have no line of credit from which we can borrow.
-Additional financing may not be available to us on a timely basis if at all, or on terms acceptable to us.
+We currently have a line of credit of up to \$1 million from which we can borrow, and this line is subject to covenants that must be met.
+It is not certain whether all or part of this line of credit will be available to us in the future; and other sources of financing may not be available to us on a timely basis if at all, or on terms acceptable to us.
 If we fail to obtain acceptable additional financing when needed, we may not have sufficient resources to fund our normal operations; and this would have a material adverse effect on our business.